LunarG/gfxreconstruct/HOWTO_android.md

 ### 6. Verify the Capture File

-With `adb logcat` open, look at the output to determine where the file was recorded to.
+With `adb logcat` open, look at the output to determine the location to which the file was recorded.
 In my case, the file was recorded to `/sdcard/Download`.
 **NOTE**: It actually lists the full file in the message like the following: